Sianfinlay/students-redesign-banking-assignment/README.md

-Students redesign Banking
+Students Redesign Banking
 ====================================

 ###A collaboration Between Dynamic Web authoring: Client side & Server Side

-**This a student's assignment between 4 web design students.
+**This a student assignment between 4 web design students.
 Feel free to watch the work. **

-###The Brief
+##The Brief

 We are to create a dynamic website for the allocated scenario to demonstrate our skills in JavaScript, jQuery, PHP and databases.